 If you are receiving a pension from the Scheme, all of which you built up after 31 March 2015, and you are re-employed in local government or by an employer who offers membership of the L G P S, you do not need to inform the L G P S administering authority that pays your pension.
 There is no effect on your pension in payment.

 Contribution flexibility

+You can find out more about the Scheme in the L G P S member videos: Pensions Made Simple.
+‘Looking after your pension’ introduces ways that you can pay reduced or extra contributions.

 Flexibility to pay less